Skip to content

 The Economic Cycle

 Layered underneath the market cycle is the economic cycle.
-Because economic data is released more infrequently, and investors price in their estimates beforehand, the economic cycle lags behind market movements.
+Because economic data is released more infrequently, and investors price in estimates beforehand, the economic cycle lags behind market movements.
 That said, it can provide solid confirmation of prevailing market trends.
 Sectors tend to perform differently based on the current economic cycle stage:

 Here’s how a few of those relevant economic indicators have been trending compared to market performance, including US GDP, Consumer Sentiment, Inflation Rate, and the 10-2 Year Treasury Yield Spread: